Hrushikesh-github/DQN-and-Extensions/README.md

 Other methods such as Dueling DQN, Prioritzed DQN networks are more popular and RAINBOW DQN uses the best of all these modifications to implement the DQN.

+Tensorboard loogers, Recordings, Models at various stages of training are uploaded